 Heart valve problems are one of the things your doctor is looking for when he or she listens to your chest with a stethoscope.
-A murmur, like a swishing sound, is a common tip-off that a patient may have a heart valve defect.
+A murmur, a lub-dub sound, is a common tip-off that a patient may have a heart valve defect.
 In cases where heart valve changes have occurred over time, symptoms like fatigue or shortness of breath may be the first clue that something is amiss.

 What are heart valves and how do they work?